 Historic Preservation Honor Awards

-Historic Hawai‘i Foundation will honor exemplary achievement in the field of historic preservation at the 39th Annual Preservation Honor Awards ceremony on May 31, 2013.
+Historic Hawai‘i Foundation honored exemplary achievement in the field of historic preservation at the 39th Annual Preservation Honor Awards ceremony on May 31, 2013.

 View photos from the Honor Awards ceremony on May 11th.